SLAM (Simultaneous Localization and Mapping)

 Image and point-cloud mapping does not consider the characteristics of a robot’s movement.
 In some cases, this approach can generate discontinuous position estimates.
 For example, a calculation result showing that a robot moving at 1 m/s suddenly jumped forward by 10 meters.
 This kind of localization failure can be prevented either by using a recovery algorithm or by fusing the motion model with multiple sensors to make calculations based on the sensor data.

 There are several methods for using a motion model with sensor fusion.
 A common method is using Kalman filtering for localization.
 Since most differential drive robots and four-wheeled vehicles generally use nonlinear motion models, extended Kalman filters and particle filters (Monte Carlo localization) are often used.
-More flexible Bayes filters such as unscented Kalman filters can also be used in some cases.
+More flexible Bayes filters, such as unscented Kalman filters, can also be used in some cases.
 Some commonly used sensors are inertial measurement devices such as IMU, Attitude and Heading Reference System or AHRS, Inertial Navigation System or INS, accelerometer sensors, gyro sensors, and magnetic sensors).
 Wheel encoders attached to the vehicle are often used for odometry.

 3. High computational cost for image processing, point cloud processing, and optimization

-Computing cost is a problem when implementing SLAM on a vehicle hardware.
+Computing cost is a problem when implementing SLAM algorithms on vehicle hardware.
 Computation is usually performed on compact and low-energy embedded microprocessors that have limited processing power.
 To achieve accurate localization, it is essential to execute image processing and point cloud matching at high frequency.
 In addition, optimization calculations such as loop closure are high computation processes.
 The challenge is how to execute such computationally expensive processing on embedded microcomputers.

 One countermeasure is to run different processes in parallel.
-Processes such as feature extraction, which is preprocessing of the matching process, is relatively suitable for parallelization.
+Processes such as feature extraction, which is the preprocessing of the matching process, are relatively suitable for parallelization.
 Using multicore CPUs for processing, single instruction multiple data (SIMD) calculation, and embedded GPUs can further improve speeds in some cases.
 Also, since pose graph optimization can be performed over a relatively long cycle, lowering its priority and carrying out this process at regular intervals can also improve performance.

 SLAM with MATLAB

-Sensor signal and image processing for SLAM front end
+Sensor signal and image processing for SLAM front end:

-2D / 3D pose graphs for SLAM back end
+2D / 3D pose graphs for SLAM back end:

-Occupancy grids with SLAM Map Builder app
+Occupancy grids with SLAM Map Builder app:

 • Import 2D lidar data from MATLAB workspace or rosbag files and create occupancy grids